 During the second year of research, students who have demonstrated exceptional and continuous progress may apply for upgrading the degree status from M.Phil. to Ph.D.
 The student should continue the research project and any additional research work/assignments recommended by the PGIS for another year on full-time basis (additional 30 credits) to qualify for the award of the Ph.D. degree (SLQF Level 12).

 PROGRAMME SUMMARY

-Master of Environmental Science Degree Programme (SLQF Level 9)
+Masters in Environmental Science (Course work - SLQF Level 9)

-Master of Science (M.Sc.) in Environmental Science Degree Programme (SLQF Level 10)
+M.Sc. in Environmental Science (Course work and Research - SLQF Level 10)